billahdotdev/Learn-Raspberry-Pi/README.md

 2. Install Operating System:

    • Download the latest version of Raspberry Pi OS (formerly Raspbian) from the official Raspberry Pi website: https://www.raspberrypi.org/software/.
    If you want to try other Linux distro (OS) like Ubuntu, Kali, Fedora, Arch, etc. download it from trusted sites.

+   (will continue...)